 What should we do about the NSA?
 Should we do anything at all?
 These question are on the forefront these days.

 For the past two weeks, Security States has been exploring the possibility of liability for software design flaws.
 It’s a critical issue—and likely the right answer from an economic perspective.
 But at this point that answer is theoretical.
-There are many steps between where we are today (no liability for any cyber breach) and there (product liability for software defects).

 Behind pervasive data collection lurks a question most of us are asking – does it really matter?